PaulRBerg/javascript-template/README.md

-## Default Template
+## JavaScript Template

-To be used when building a new personal project from scratch.
+To be used when building a new JavaScript project from scratch.